-How to draw superscript text in a PDF using C# and VB.NET
+How to draw superscript text in a PDF using C# and VB.NET?

 Superscript is a character or any format text that is smaller than the preceding text and set slightly above the line.
 Syncfusion Essential PDF is a .NET PDF library used to create, read, and edit PDF documents.
 Using this library, you can draw superscript text in a PDF using C# and VB.NET.